 Section 2 – Removal, Resignation, Absence or Disability

 Any officer elected or appointed by the Board of Trustees may be removed by the Board with or without cause.
 Any officer may resign with or without stating a reason therefore at any time by giving written notice to the Board or President.
 Such resignation shall take effect at the time specified in the written notice or, if not indicated, at the time of the delivery.
-In the event of death, resignation or removal of an officer, the Board shall appoint a successor to fill the unexpired term.
+In the event of death, resignation, or removal of an officer, the Board shall appoint a successor to fill the unexpired term.
 During the absence or disability of both the President and Vice President, the Board shall appoint an acting President.
 During the absence or disability of the Treasurer or of the Secretary, the President shall appoint an acting Treasurer or Secretary.
-Such acting officer shall have all the powers, functions and responsibilities of the elected officer.
+Such an acting officer shall have all the powers, functions, and responsibilities of the elected officer.

 Section 3 – President

 The President shall be the chief executive officer of the Society; shall preside at all meetings of the members and the Board; shall have responsibility for the general management of the affairs of the Society; shall execute all contracts on behalf of the Society; shall see that all orders and resolutions of the Board of Trustees are carried into effect; and shall submit a full report of the work of the Society at the annual meeting.
 The President shall appoint committee chairs, subject to the approval of the Board of Trustees.
 The President is an ex-officio member of all committees.
-The President shall have general supervision and direction of all other officers, agents and employees of the Society to see that their respective duties are properly performed.
+The President shall have general supervision and direction of all other officers, agents, and employees of the Society to see that their respective duties are properly performed.

 Sections 4 – Vice-President